Obituary of Jeremiah Michael Crediford

 He was preceded in death by siblings Josiah Crediford & Makyla Mae Carpenter, Uncles John & Michael & Aunt Tracy Crediford.

 A memorial will be held on December 7 at 11AM at the United Church of Ferndale, 2034 Washington St, Ferndale, WA with Reverend Bobbi Virta.
 We are having a potluck at the memorial and would greatly appreciate anything you would like to bring.

 In lieu of flowers please make donations to Jeremiah’s wife Chelsey & their 4 children.
 Jeremiah did not have life insurance so they will need enough money to pay the rent and bills for at least 3 months until they can get on their feet again.
 Every little bit helps.

 Donations can be given at the memorial or on the gofundme on Facebook

-https://www.gofundme.com/f/jeremiah-crediford-memorial-fund?utm_source=facebook&utm_medium=social&utm_campaign=p_cp+share-sheet&fbclid=IwAR3iIelujKrOxKC3vg16XE3Err0NPsPPI_I6q0hYVHUUawumVHsbGxDuuOoTo send flowers to the family of Jeremiah Crediford, please visit Tribute Store
+https://www.gofundme.com/f/jeremiah-crediford-memorial-fund?utm_source=facebook&utm_medium=social&utm_campaign=p_cp+share-sheet&fbclid=IwAR3iIelujKrOxKC3vg16XE3Err0NPsPPI_I6q0hYVHUUawumVHsbGxDuuOoTo plant a tree in memory of Jeremiah Crediford, please visit Tribute Store

 who we are